Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-8_Social-Change_Marshall-Rosenberg_transcript.md

 So my social change project for that year was to help my friend get her son out of prison.
 This involved many meetings, gathering up a group of citizens, who would work together toward this end.
 We tried to raise funds to get a different lawyer for him, and we had several other tasks that took a lot of time for our group.

 After a Year of hard work organizing people asking for money, we did get the funds.
 And we did hire the lawyer of our choice.
 And we did get another trial for her son.
 However, he was convicted again, and he was still committed to prison.
-So a whole year of work, and we weren't successful.
+A whole year of work, and we weren't successful.
 And that song came out of a despair that I felt that night.

 I was in despair, because I said to myself, What if we had gotten him out of prison?
 He's just one of many, many, people who are being committed to prison unfairly because of our judicial system, which I didn't see treating people of all income levels equally.